kurtadodoli/pesoscan/README.md

 ## Overview

-PesoScan is a web-based counterfeit detection platform for Philippine peso bills, combining a ReactJS frontend with a Python backend that integrates YOLOv8 for object detection and Convolutional Neural Networks (CNNs) for classification.
+PesoScan is a web-based counterfeit detection platform for Philippine peso bills, combining a ReactJS frontend with a Python backend that integrates YOLOv8 for object detection and a hybrid ResNet-50 & MobileNetV3 architecture for classification.
 The system allows users to scan or upload images of Philippine banknotes and receive automated authenticity classification.

 ## System Architecture